 “The decision is seen as very radical, as it interprets Article 14 very literally,” IT security expert Lucasz Olejnik told TechCrunch.
 According to him, the Polish Data Protection Authority has taken a very principled decision in this case:

 “They argue that the business model is based on data harvesting and that the company has made an active decision.
-They also argue that the company was aware of the obligation, since they did contact some of the individuals involved via email.”
+They also argue that the company was aware of the obligation, since they did contact some of the individuals involved.”

-It is not illegal to collect data from publicly available sources, but you have a duty to inform people about the purpose for its use, among other things.
-In this case, Bisnode has collected data on entrepreneurs and business owners, but only had email addresses for a very small amount of them.
+It is not illegal to collect data from publicly available sources.
+However, you have a duty to inform people about the purpose for its use, among other things.
+In this case, Bisnode has collected data on entrepreneurs and business owners.
+They only had email addresses for a very small amount of them.

 The majority – 5.7 million people – never heard a word

-Bisnode has commented on the Polish website that they consider it disproportionate to have to contact 5.7 million business owners or other employees by mail or telephone.
-They also believe that digital communication or a general output of information, for example in a newspaper ad, would be preferable to both the sender and the recipient.
+Bisnode has commented on the Polish website that they consider it unrealistic to have to contact 5.7 million people by mail or telephone.
+They also believe that a general output of information, for example a newspaper ad, would be preferable to both the sender and the recipient.

 In addition to informing roughly 90,000 people that Bisnode had deleted their data, Bisnode made a post on their website.
-The latter is clearly rejected by the Polish Data Protextion Authority as insufficient, with the argument that not all people would find it.
+The Polish Data Protection Authority have clearly rejected this public post saying it is insufficient.
+Their reasoning is that not all people would find it.

 In addition, of the 90,000 informed, 12,000 chose to say no. TechCrunch has attempted to get a comment from Bisnode on the matter.

 For HR-Skyen (now HR-ON), GDPR cases are always relevant.
-When it comes to recruitment, companies cannot get around GDPR, as job applications contain a wide range of personal information that falls under the rules.
+When it comes to recruitment, companies cannot get around GDPR.
+Job applications contain a wide range of personal information that falls under the rules.